September 28, 2022

 I was up ridiculously early this morning thanks to an errant text from a friend in North America who had no idea that I was nine time zones ahead and currently trying to catch some zzzz’s.
 Despite my best efforts to fall back to sleep, it just didn’t happen.

-So I departed Serdio this morning while it was still dark, and was treated to a lovely sunrise that filled the sky with coral pink colors over the mountains to the south.
+I departed Serdio this morning while it was still dark and was treated to a lovely sunrise that filled the sky with coral-pink colors over the mountains to the south.

-It was still dry – though the forecast predicted more rain today.
-This was the fifth day in a row that it was supposed to rain, but for now, it was just cool and dry.
+It was still dry, though the forecast predicted more rain today.
+This was the fifth day in a row that rain was expected, but for now, it was just cool and dry.
 And honestly, I wasn’t all that worried about today’s rain.

-Tomorrow was another story though.
+Tomorrow was another story, though.
 We’re supposed to get more than an inch of it tomorrow, with a potential for flooding.
 That’s why I’ve decided to take a ‘zero’ (a day hiking zero miles) tomorrow.
-It will be my first day off from walking in nearly two weeks and I feel like I’ve totally earned it!
+It will be my first day off from walking in nearly two weeks, and I feel like I’ve earned it!

-But first I needed to get to Llanes – which was 33.5 kilometers (or 20+ miles) from where I’m starting the day today.
+But first, I needed to get to Llanes, which was 33.5 kilometers (or 20+ miles) from where I was starting my day.

 ASTURIAS

 It’s such a lofty title, especially when you consider how many other mountain ranges and prominent peaks there are on this continent.
-Europe has the Alps, the Dolemites, and the Pyrenees, just to name a few.
-So how did this range arrive at such a prestigious name, you might wonder?
+Europe lays claim to the Alps, the Dolomites, and the Pyrenees, to name a few.
+So, how did this range arrive at such a prestigious name, you might wonder?

 It came down to primacy, not prominence.
-Their origin story claims that the mountains that were often the first thing spotted by ships arriving from the Americas during the 16th century.
+Their origin story is that these mountains were often the first thing spotted by ships arriving from the Americas during the 16th century.
 It’s how sailors knew they were actually reaching Europe and hadn’t been blown off course.

-I briefly stopped in town to gather some provisions for the day and thought, “Why not try a tuna empanada today?”
+I made a brief mid-morning stop in town to gather provisions for the day and thought, “Why not try a tuna empanada for lunch?”
 I’d seen empanadas everywhere on this Camino through northern Spain, but I’ve yet to try one.
-So I quickly darted into a bakery to grab one and then placed the small wax paper bag at the top of my pack to save it for lunch.
+So I quickly darted into a bakery to grab one and placed the small wax paper bag inside the top of my pack for later.

 On my way out of town, the Camino crossed a wide scenic river, with a statue of a pilgrim at the far end of the bridge.
-I suspect the sculptor was probably a woman, because every other pilgrim depiction I’ve seen here in Spain – whether its a mural, statue, or other artwork – always seems to default to making the pilgrim a man.
-But this one actually presents a woman hiker!
+I suspect the sculptor was probably a woman, because every other pilgrim depiction I’ve seen here in Spain – whether it’s a mural, statue, or other artwork – always seems to default to making the pilgrim a man.
+But this one was a woman hiker!
 Color me impressed!

-Once I was over the river, it was time to climb again.
-A steep concrete and stone path led out of town taking me higher and higher, until I was rising above the hillsides where cows grazed and their bells clanged a familiar melody.
+Once I was across the river, it was time to climb again.
+A steep concrete and stone path led out of town, taking me higher and higher, until I was rising above the hillsides where cows grazed and their bells clanged a familiar melody.

 There was no magic line on the ground here to delineate the spot.
 But I knew that somewhere in this landscape I was officially departing Cantabria and entering the Province of Asturias – my third Spanish province of this Camino.